AjayPremarajan/intelizign/README.md

 database:
-Go to CLI of mongo db.Run the following commands.

-mongo;
-show dbs;

-use InspectOrderEventMember;
-show collection;
-db.eventMember.find().pretty()

-use InspectResultEventMember;
-show collection;
-db.eventMember.find().pretty()
+Go localhost:8888 and login with admin@admin.com with password as admin Create a server with postgres as host and port 5432 with username and password inspect_db

 Build:
+Make sure java 11 is installed in local machine for maven build else build maven using IDE.
+The Dockerfile will have path to be run from main folder.
+Running Dockerfile locally, run it one level up.
+Ex: docker build -f sap-adapter/Dockerfile -t ajaypremarajan/sap-adapter .

-Make sure java 11 is installed in local machine for maven build Run mvn_build_all.bat in command prompt to build all projects Run docker_image_build_all.bat in command prompt to build images for all projects
+Run mvn_build_all.bat in command prompt to build all projects Run docker_image_build_all.bat in command prompt to build images for all projects

+If you want both maven build and image build run buildMavenDockerImage.bat in command prompt

+Starting Docker containers:
+docker-compose up -d
+Stopping Docker containers:
+docker-compose down